gardenlinux/gardenlinux/docs/how-to/installation/on-premises/pxe-boot.md

 Garden Linux supports two PXE deployment modes:

 1. **PXE Live Boot** — Boot Garden Linux from the network and run entirely from RAM.
 The system is ephemeral and stateless; changes are lost on reboot.
-Useful for testing, diagnostics, or temporary workloads.

 2. **PXE Boot + Install** — Boot from the network, then automatically install to disk for persistent storage.
-First boot runs from RAM while installing to disk, then kexec transitions to the installed system.
+First boot runs from RAM while installing to disk, then reboots into the installed system.
 Subsequent boots load directly from disk.

-Both modes support Ignition for first-boot configuration (users, SSH keys, files, services).
+Both modes support [Ignition](/how-to/installation/ignition) for first-boot configuration (users, SSH keys, files, services).

 ### PXE Live Boot Workflow